 Program overview

-The AMP is a certificate program offering business concepts and business fundamentals in a professional Indigenous context.
+The Ch'nook Management Program is a certificate program offering business concepts and business fundamentals in a professional Indigenous context.
 Over the course of the program, students will participate in various business courses taught by UBC Sauder faculty and other business professionals.

 - Introduction to Business